bdjohnson529/react-maps-viz/README.md

 ```

 ## Setup
 Create a file named `.env` in the base directory.
 Paste the following code into the file `.env`, replacing YOURAPIKEY with a Google Maps Javascript API key.
-The `.env` file is added to `.gitignore` so the API key will not be committed to source control.
+By default, the `.env` file is added to `.gitignore` so the API key will not be committed to source control.

 ```
 REACT_APP_API_KEY = 'YOUR_MAPS_JS_API_KEY'